Reviewed by Daniel Mirkovic

 Rental income coverage for landlords won’t provide coverage if their tenants were laid off and can’t afford rent.
 Instead, landlords in such a situation should work with their tenants to find a solution.
-Many provinces have introduced programs to help renters and landlords.
+Many provinces, including Quebec, have introduced programs to help renters and landlords.

 Short-term rental operators are in a particularly challenging position as the tourism industry has ground to a halt.
 Many have decided to find long-term tenants for their former short-term rental suites.

 If your short-term rental suite has no guests now nor any scheduled in the foreseeable future, it’s effectively vacant.

 Vacant properties have special considerations when it comes to home insurance.
 Short-term rental operators should speak with their insurer about the situation.